dbuytaert/image-caption/README.md

 # Installation guide

-This project generates image captions using various vision-language models.
-It offers a simple script to create descriptive captions for images, enabling comparison across different models.
+This project uses various Large Language Models (LLMs) to generate image captions.
+It provides an easy-to-use script for creating captions and comparing results from different models.

-It combines two popular approaches for running vision-language models: Hugging Face Transformers and Ollama.
-Hugging Face provides a wide variety of machine learning models with standardized interfaces through its "transformers" library.
-Ollama enables optimized local deployment of large language models with vision capabilities.
-By supporting both platforms, we can compare different model architectures and deployment approaches.
+The script supports the following models:

+- ViT-GPT2 (2021)
+- Microsoft GIT (2022)
+- BLIP Large (2022)
+- BLIP-2 with OPT backbone (2023)
+- BLIP-2 with FLAN-T5 backbone (2023)
+- MiniCPM-V (2024)
+- LLaVa  (13B) (2024)
+- LLaVa (34B) (2024)
+- Llama 3.2 Vision (11B, Q8) (2024)

-These instructions were written for macOS (Sequoia) on a MacBook.
+These installation instructions were written for macOS on a MacBook.
 While the general steps should apply to other platforms, some commands (e.g. those using Homebrew) may require adjustments for Linux or Windows.

 ## Step 1: Install required tools

-Python 3.11 is required for compatibility with PyTorch.
-While newer Python versions are available, PyTorch does not fully support them yet.
-If you already have a newer Python version installed, you will need to install Python 3.11 alongside it.
+Python 3.11 is required for compatibility with PyTorch, the machine learning framework used by Hugging Face.
+While newer Python versions are available, PyTorch does not support them yet.
+If you have a newer Python version installed, you will need to install Python 3.11 alongside it.

-This project also uses `uv`, a fast Python package and dependency manager written in Rust. `uv` simplifies dependency resolution and creates isolated virtual environments, keeping your system Python installation clean and preventing version conflicts.
+This project also uses `uv`, a package and dependency manager for Python. `uv` simplifies dependency resolution and creates isolated virtual environments, keeping your system clean and preventing version conflicts.

 Let's install **Python 3.11** and **uv** using Homebrew: